microsoftenator2022/MicroUtils.UnityFilesystem/Notes.md

 The described data is something like a variable-sized struct: Field values may be "inlined" ie. serialized in-place.

-Type trees are (usually) stored in the bundle alongside the data (with some exceptions that I do not currently handle)
+Type trees are stored in the bundle alongside the data (with some exceptions that I do not currently handle)

 A type tree corresponds roughly to a C# class.